jonnor/ESC-CNN-microcontroller/report/report.md

 \end{figure}

-In [@AudioCodingSensorGrid], authors propose a compressed noise profile based on lossy compression of spectrograms.
+In [@AudioCodingSensorGrid], the authors propose a compressed noise profile based on lossy compression of spectrograms.
-For 125ms time resolution the bit-rate is between 400 and 1400 bits per second, however this gave a 5 percentage points reduction in classification accuracy.
+For 125ms time resolution, the bit-rate is between 400 and 1400 bits per second, however this gave a 5 percentage points reduction in classification accuracy.
 This is shown as case B) of Figure \ref{figure:sensornetworks-coding}.